wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sql-server-connectivity.md

 Note that in this scenario, you could also specify the IP address of the VM.

-## Steps for configuring SQL Server connectivity in an Azure VM
+##<a name="steps-for-configuring-sql-server-connectivity-in-an-azure-vm"></a> Steps for configuring SQL Server connectivity in an Azure VM

 The following steps demonstrate how to connect to the SQL Server instance over the internet using SQL Server Management Studio (SSMS).
 However, the same steps apply to making your SQL Server virtual machine accessible for your applications, running both on-premises and in Azure.